Close Menu

 The lug pattern is crucial when upgrading wheels for your WRX.
 It determines which wheels will fit your car properly.

-Using the correct pattern ensures a perfect fit, gives you more wheel options, and maintains your WRX’s value.
+Using the correct pattern ensures a perfect fit, provides more wheel options, and maintains the value of your WRX.

 Safety Considerations

-t can also cause stress on your WRX’s hubs and studs, potentially leading to part failure.
-Poorly fitted wheels can cause uneven tire wear, affecting your grip on the road.
+It can also cause stress on your WRX’s hubs and studs, potentially leading to part failure.
+I’ve seen how poorly fitted wheels can cause uneven tire wear, which affects your grip on the road.

 Measuring and Inspecting the WRX Lug Pattern